openobserve/openobserve-docs/docs/guide/user-guide/functions/enrichment.md

 ## Conclusion

-You can add enrichment tables to your ZincObserve instance and you can use the VRL functions to enrich your data with the data from the enrichment tables.
+You can add enrichment tables to your OpenObserve instance and you can use the VRL functions to enrich your data with the data from the enrichment tables.